 We consider four product categories: beer, oats, snacks, and canned tuna.
 Table \ref{tab:summary} summarizes the sizes of the original data in terms of various dimensions.
 It first shows the number of UPCs, the number of weeks, and the number of stores for each product category.
 As we define a product as that identified by the UPC, the number of products $N$ coincides with the number of UPCs.
 We define a market as the unique combination of the week and the store.
 Therefore, the number of markets $M$ is close to, but is generally smaller than, the product of the number of weeks and the number of stores.
 It is smaller than the na\"ive product because of the unbalancedness in data.
 Finally, the bottom row shows the total number of observations, which is again smaller than the na\"ive product $NM$ because of the unbalancedness in data.

 We now apply our multiway algorithmic subsampling GMM with the moment function defined in \eqref{eq:moment_demand} for each of the four product categories.
 Table \ref{tab:estimation_results} summarizes the estimation results.
-Along with the estimates and their standard errors for the price coefficient, the table also displays the probability $p$ of algorithmic subsampling and computational time in seconds for each of parameter estimation and asymptotic variance estimation.
+The table displays the probability $p$ of algorithmic subsampling, the corresponding estimates and their standard errors for the price coefficient, and computational time in seconds for each of parameter estimation and asymptotic variance estimation.